rollthecloudinc/quell/README.md

 * Core/Druid | The core platform providing all the modules for the build and render of panel pages.
 * Sparkle | Collection of modules to deliver decentralized, graph integration motivated by collection of various metric categories.
 * Druid as a module federation orchestration platform like what kubernetes is to docker but in the micro-frontend world.
+* Promote d2a programming model using demos to pave the pathway of education and understanding

 ### Notable Mentions